WHEN WERE … “DEN & GLENN TOGETHER AGAIN” … in the PAST?

 Below is courtesy of Nick Blakey.
 It is an excerpt from liner notes he wrote for his CD titled, “The Schwartz-Fox Blues Crusade featuring Mr. Stress”.
 BTW: Footnotes and the complete bibliography are are available in the extended liner notes online: http://smogveil.com/FBSCnotes (Thank you, Nick… for your efforts in support of all the musicians mentioned here, past and present.
 L.C.)

 2017… Feb.
-5… Update on Sonny Geraci… Sadly, we have learned that dear Sonny has passed away (earlier today).
-To share about him we offer this back story of what a Blessing it had been for Dennis to spend time with his former band mate.
-First off… Sonny was the singer who recorded the lead vocal on that iconic rock hit (mentioned above) … “Time Won’t Let Me”.
+5 … Update on Sonny Geraci… Sadly, we learned that dear Sonny passed away.
+To share about him … we offer this back story of what a Blessing it had been for Dennis to spend time with his former band mate.
+First off … Sonny was the singer who recorded the lead vocal on that iconic rock hit (mentioned above) … “Time Won’t Let Me”.
 These past few years Dennis was seeing Sonny and enjoying immensely their fellowships.
 The two had a standing “Smooze Date”.
 But, it was more of a “Musical Kaffe Klatch” than a “Tuesdays with Morrie” format, (referencing that famous bestseller).

 Signed.
 Liz Chandler